Review by Frank Plowright

 In 2074 the amount of orbiting space junk has reached such proportions that it’s hazardous, impacting both on interstellar travel and satellites.
 Despite the danger posed, the clean-up crews are lowest-common denominator sub-contractors utilising barely functional patched-up craft and spending too long in space.
 Travelling at five miles a second, even the smallest lumps of debris can pierce the weakened armoured hide of their outdated craft if it avoids the sensors.

 Makoto Yukimura committed to vast amounts of research, then applied that research to his plots, explaining along the way, but never in an overly intrusive manner.
-There’s the affect of lower gravity on the body, how the moon doesn’t afford the protections from radiation provided by the Earth’s atmosphere, or the history of rockets in Japan.
+He notes the affect of lower gravity on the body, how the moon doesn’t afford the protections from radiation provided by the Earth’s atmosphere, and the history of rockets in Japan.

 The character-based plots somehow reflect the serenity of space, and the dangers, bursting into life-threatening terror.
 Yukimura’s art is as meticulous as his plotting.
 For a man who’s so concerned with human issues, his technology is utterly convincing, as is his cast, and he varies his approach.
 For the most part Planetes is told in black and white linework, but occasionally there’s an effective detour into grey wash.

 Yukimura served an apprenticeship as a studio assistant, but the ruminative Planetes is his first solo work, and all the more impressive for that.
-It extends over four collections, and was later animated.
+It extends over five collections, and was later animated.
 What isn’t apparent on reading this volume is that much of it is merely a background into which Hachi is cast.
-While others share the focus and the stories are cleverly constructed a primary purpose is his development, and he moves centre stage with volume two.
+While others share the focus and the stories are cleverly constructed a primary purpose is his development, and he moves centre stage with Planetes 02.